 A set of pre-drilled steel quadrants onto which self-made wooden jaws of your own design can be mounted using wood screws.
 Large wooden jaws can be used for re-chucking a bowl when removing a dovetailed recess or spigot, or for producing a variety of 'jam' chuck-type holding devices.
 We recommend steps in 12mm increments when producing your own wooden jaws.
+The optional long chuck key is recommended for these jaws.
+Suitable for 100mm and 114mm chucks only.

 N.B.
 The finish may be either silver or black due to changes in legislation regarding passive zinc plating.